kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 2. **Ethical Considerations**:

-   - The RSE team maintained constant contact with Indigenous, Co-Leads of the [iREAL project](https://kdl.kcl.ac.uk/projects/ireal/), community representatives throughout the development process.
+   - The RSE team maintained constant contact with Indigenous Australian Co-Leads of the [iREAL project](https://kdl.kcl.ac.uk/projects/ireal/), community representatives, throughout the development process.
    - This collaboration underscores the importance of involving partners and stakeholders when working with culturally sensitive data.

 3. **Performance and Feedback**: